Pure-Farming/Documentation/docs/resource-types/OGC/index.md

 ### Where can I get more help?

-If you have any other questions, this API documentation doesn't answer, kindly reach out to us at info@mapof.ag.
+If you have any other questions, this API documentation doesn't answer, kindly reach out here - info@mapof.ag.

+### Is there a way to check the status of the API if there is an outage or downtime?

+Absolutely!
+You can check the status of the APIs here - https://purefarming.statuspage.io/